 Transform your home

-Or turn your home into a movie theater, showing a different movie in each area of the house and turn your kitchen into a concession stand with all those family treats that you limit to special occasions.
+Or turn your home into a movie theater, showing a different movie in each area of the house, and turn your kitchen into a concession stand with all those family treats that you limit to special occasions.
 You could also prepare a bag of favorites for each family member with treats just for them.
 Give it to them minutes before their chosen movie starts.
 Watch out for those movie hoppers, though!
-They will try to get into another movie they didn’t choose at first.
+They will try to get into another movie they didn’t choose.

 Go stay in a hotel…and live a little